Travel insurance for Cuba, one of the mandatory requirementsby Juan José Herranz | October 19, 2020

 What happens if you suffer a mishap on the island?

-What happens if you need medical attention on the island?
+Travel insurance Cuba: what happens if you need medical attention?

 In case you need medical assistance in Cuba, note that foreigners receive different health care than Cuban residents.
 Foreigners will have to visit the Servimed system centres, of which there are more than 40 centres conveniently located all over the island.
 These centres offer all kinds of medical assistance, from emergency treatment to psychological consultations that will be available and treat your case with the utmost professionalism.

 For occasions like this, medical insurance will be incredibly useful, since these services are particularly expensive.
 If you have insurance, you will avoid having any additional medical expenses on your trip and can continue to enjoy the island without worry.

 If you need medical assistance while in a hotel, then simply ask the receptionist or the hotel manager, as you don't need a prior appointment.
 Cuban hospitals offer free emergency treatment to foreigners, but it can only be used as a last resort.
 In Cuba, there are select pharmacies for foreigners that are managed by Servimed.